CBD Oil for Depression: Research, Benefits, and Dangers

 One of the possible scenarios could be that the person is expecting fast results with cannabidiol intake and becomes disappointed when the immediate or eventual betterment does not happen.
 Either way, before using any CBD product on your own, consult with a doctor.

 Side note: If you are feeling suicidal, we don’t recommend CBD oil on its own.
 Please get professional help — the suicide hotline is 1-800-273-8255.

 If you’re determined to heal from depression, congratulations!
 You’ve already made a huge step.
-CBD oil isn’t the only way to do this, and there are many actions you can take to improve.
+However, CBD oil for depression isn’t the only way to improve your wellbeing.

-- Changing your diet and eating healthier.
-Other than the brain, serotonin takes action in the gut as well.
-This is why improving your gut health can help improve depression and other mental health issues.
-Gut health can be improved by taking probiotics, avoiding animal products, avoiding processed foods, and eating more veggies.
-Scientists have also found certain foods have been linked to the improvement of depression, such as curcumin.
+- Changing your diet and eating healthier foods.
+Other than the brain, serotonin takes action in the gut as well — hence why improving your gut health can help improve depression and other mental health issues.
+Probiotics, veggies, and healthy fats are all viable options.
+You should also stay clear of highly processed foods and animal products (especially milk if you’re lactose intolerant).
+Scientists have also linked certain foods to treating depression, such as curcumin.

 - Getting professional help (therapy).
 Depression is all in the brain.
 Working with an educated professional can help you pinpoint why you’re depressed and how to reprogram your thinking habits.

-As you can see, CBD oil for depression can be a great way to reduce your symptoms.
-Although research behind cannabidiol for depression, in particular, is limited, it’s a very safe substance.
-There is plenty of research and studies behind the overall safety and effectiveness.
-It’s also legal, inexpensive, and easy to get.
-With all these benefits, why not try it out?
+As you can see, CBD oil can be a great way to reduce your depression symptoms.
+Although research behind cannabidiol for depression, in particular, is limited, it’s a relatively safe substance overall.

 How much CBD should I take?